rse-verification/saida/README.md

 ACSL Contract inference for helper functions.
 Developed for Frama-C v23.1 but also seems to work for v24.
-Please note that the plugin is experimental and no results are guaranteed.
+Please note that the plugin is experimental and still under development so that no results are guaranteed.

 ## Install TriCera